-The UK Corporate Governance Code requires the directors to make a statement with regard to the viability of the Group.
+The Code requires the directors to make a statement with regard to the viability of the Group.
 This requires consideration of solvency and liquidity over a longer period than the going concern assessment.

 The Group's strategic plan covers a 10-year period, over which the directors have made assumptions regarding the Group's revenues, operating costs and cash requirements.
 The projections for the first three years of the plan are based on current opportunities and include an expectation of the rental incomes for the Group.
 There is inherently less certainty in the projections from year four to ten.
-Consistent with prior years, the directors have therefore determined that three years is an appropriate period for this viability statement.